 In 2021, we started to design our future quality management system.
 This design is based on the existing system while also taking into account the 63 quality reviews implemented in 44 countries (in addition to the 51 reviews conducted in 34 countries last year) as well as the 25 external inspection reports form regulators during this period.
 Each year, we're committed to reassessing one third of our global partnership.
-Our global Code of conduct has been implemented and continuous efforts will be made over the next two years to ensure it is appropriated by all partners and staff.
-We want to ensure that all, including newcomers, behave in accordance with our values.
+Our global code of conduct has been implemented and continuous efforts will be made over the next two years to ensure it is appropriated by all partners, behave in accordance with our values.
 This is the best way to provide guidelines to help staff navigate tough choices and make the right decisions.